What is a CT scan of the abdomen with contrast?

+Your doctor has suggested you/your child have a CT scan with contrast as part of the evaluation at National Jewish Health.
 A CT or CAT scan is a shortened name for computerized tomography.
 A CT scan takes pictures of the inside of the body.
 The pictures are more detailed than a typical x-ray.
 During a CT scan of the abdomen, pictures are taken of cross sections or slices of the abdominal structures in your body.
 The abdominal structures include your liver, kidneys, pancreas, spleen, GI tract, and the area around these organs.
 When contrast is used during a CT scan of the abdomen, these structures are highlighted even more.

 CT scans can help determine a diagnosis early.
 Your doctor will use this information to determine the best treatment for you.

-Do not eat within 4 hours before the test is scheduled.
+Do not eat 4 hours before the test is scheduled.
 You/your child may drink clear fluids only.
 It is important that you drink enough clear liquids (like water) to be well hydrated prior to the test.

 You will be given a gown and scrub pants to wear.